Street markets in London: Beginning of licensing

-The London County Council (General Powers) Act 1927 replaced police regulation with a new licensing regime administered by metropolitan borough councils.
+The London County Council (General Powers) Act 1927 (17 & 18 Geo.
+5. c. xxii) replaced police regulation with a new licensing regime administered by metropolitan borough councils.

 Current management of markets

 Despite reorganisations of London's local government and changes to the underlying legislation, the licensing regime has continued.
-As of 2020, street trading in London is regulated under the London Local Authorities Act 1990 (as amended) and/or the Food Act 1984 (Part III), depending on the local authority.
-Whilst the London Local Authorities Act allows the regulation of street trading on private roads and areas open to the public within 7 metres of any road or footway, most local authorities only regulate street trading on the public highway.
+As of 2020, street trading in London is regulated under the London Local Authorities Act 1990 (c. vii) (as amended) and part III of the Food Act 1984 (c.
+30), depending on the local authority.
+Whilst the London Local Authorities Act 1990 allows the regulation of street trading on private roads and areas open to the public within 7 metres of any road or footway, most local authorities only regulate street trading on the public highway.

 In 2014 there were 43 street markets in central London (Camden, Islington, Kensington and Chelsea, Lambeth, Southwark, Tower Hamlets, and Wandsworth).

-In the early 21st Century, the City of London has taken a much more circumscribed interpretation of its market rights, limiting itself to wholesale markets.
+In the early 21st century, the City of London has taken a much more circumscribed interpretation of its market rights, limiting itself to wholesale markets.
 This has allowed a proliferation of farmers, niche, and street-food markets on private land in central London.
 There were 27 private markets in central London in 2014.